 PURPOSE: Adenocarcinoma of the uterine cervix is the second most common type of cervical cancer after squamous cell carcinoma (SCC).
 Although both subtypes are treated similarly, patients with adenocarcinoma have a worse prognosis.
 In this study, immunologic features of the tumor microenvironment in these two subsets were pursued with potential therapeutic implications.
 EXPERIMENTAL DESIGN: The immune microenvironment of primary tumors and nonmetastatic tumor-draining lymph nodes (TDLN) was compared between patients with cervical adenocarcinoma (n = 16) and SCC (n = 20) by polychromatic flow cytometry and by transcriptional profiling of the primary tumors (n = 299) using publicly available data from The Cancer Genome Atlas (TCGA).
-RESULTS: Flow cytometric analyses revealed intact T-cell differentiation in TDLN but hampered effector T-cell trafficking to the PT in AC, as compared to SCC.
-TCGA analysis demonstrated higher expression of chemokines involved in effector T-cell homing (CXCL9/10/11) in SCC PT as compared to AC PT, which was highly correlated to a transcriptional signature for type 1 conventional dendritic cells (cDC1).
-This was consistent with elevated frequencies of CD141+/BDCA3+cDC1 in PT SCC samples relative to AC and correspondingly elevated levels of CXCL9 and CXCL10 in 24h ex-vivo cultures.
-Hampered cDC1 recruitment in AC was in turn related to lower transcript levels of cDC1-recruiting chemokines and an elevated β-catenin activation score, and was associated with poor overall survival.
+RESULTS: Flow cytometric analyses revealed intact T-cell differentiation in TDLNs, but hampered effector T-cell trafficking to the primary tumors in adenocarcinoma, as compared with SCC.
+TCGA analysis demonstrated higher expression of chemokines involved in effector T-cell homing (CXCL9/10/11) in SCC primary tumors as compared with adenocarcinoma primary tumors, which was highly correlated to a transcriptional signature for type I conventional dendritic cells (cDC1).
+This was consistent with elevated frequencies of CD141/BDCA3+cDC1 in primary tumor SCC samples relative to adenocarcinoma and correspondingly elevated levels of CXCL9 and CXCL10 in 24-hour ex vivo cultures.
+Hampered cDC1 recruitment in adenocarcinoma was in turn related to lower transcript levels of cDC1-recruiting chemokines and an elevated β-catenin activation score and was associated with poor overall survival.
 CONCLUSIONS: Our data have identified an opportunity for the investigation of potentially novel therapeutic interventions in adenocarcinoma of the cervix, that is, β-catenin inhibition and cDC1 mobilization.